anyuguo/Self-Driving-Car--Udacity-/Term1/P5-Extended-Kalman-Filters/README.md

 #### Your Kalman Filter can handle radar and lidar measurements.
 The call to the update step of the kalman filter bifurcates depending on what type of measurement we're taking.
 Given that our prediction model is based off of a linear (cartesian) model, the lidar measurements use the normal kalman filter code path for the update step.
 On the other hand the radar measurements use an extended kalman filter update step, which calculates the Jacobian matrix for the current state of the filter at every update step.
 Also, given that the measurement covariance matrices (`R`) differ between lidar and radar measurements, it's set to the appropriate value before every call to update.

-### Code Efficiency

-#### Your algorithm should avoid unnecessary calculations.
-I tried to not sacrifice code readability, but for the most part the code has been streamlined to not do unnecessary calculations.
-Transposed matrices that are immutable are cached in the kalman filter itself the same way we hold on to other matrices.
-In general, the philosophy is to avoid doing unnnecessary calculations when a simple caching strategy will save a lot of time.